bennyhiy/my-website/README.md

 # my-website
-This is my readme file
+This is a really awasome website

-edit on example branch.

 now update on the update readme branch.